hyfung/hyfung/README.md

 Software developer mainly in Embedded System, AI, IoT and Computer Vision

-Proficient in Python and C++.
-Knows web technology too.
+Proficient in Python and C++

-Familiar with electronics too
+Familiar with web technology and electronics too